 Today, pickleball paddles use a variety of different materials in their construction, but every paddle employs the special honeycomb design first used by Arlen Paranto when creating the modern paddle.

 Of course, today’s paddles are far more advanced than the simple honeycomb-fiberglass face paddles invented by Paronto.

 Give it a Shot!

-yet, you’re really missing out!
+If you haven’t played Pickleball yet, you’re really missing out!
 Remember, the game was invented by families to bond with each other and to come together to relieve boredom.
-So if you’re wondering why the game is trailblazing across the country, you can imagine why.
+So, if you’re wondering why the game is trailblazing across the country, you can imagine why.

 It’s a way to bring the family together and schedule regular ‘hangout’ times with your friends.
 It’s also a really fun way to stay fit, healthy, and mindful while relieving stress.

 Thanks to its multi-generational appeal, easy of play, and the flexibility of the game to be played differently by players of different athletic ability, Pickleball has exploded across the U.S.